barryclark/jekyll-now/_posts/2017/2017-03-06-10x10-Board-Game-Challenge-February-Close.md

 author: robk
 ---

 February is over.
 It's now time to check how well I'm doing in my [10x10 Board Game Challenge](http://pawnsperspective.com/10x10-Board-Game-Challenge/).
-I've played a lot of games this month.
-I've gotten a few more plays in, but not as much as I hoped
+I've played a lot of games this month...but not I've only gotten a few more plays in from my list.
 \\
 \\
 \\